mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 }
 ```

-As you can see the template is fairly intuitive.
+As we can see the template is fairly intuitive.
-You have your section which is "start" for the first one and then whichever you choose.
+There is the first section which is "start" and then whichever you need.
 In this exemple we can see the other 2 added sections are petsection and speciessection.

 ## Source

 The source is the connection string and values to your source Database.
-In our case it is a MySQL Database made for this event.
+In this case it is a MySQL Database made for this exercise.

 ```
 source: {